Guide for Checkers2026-03-22

 The Edge as Defense

 Pieces on the last row can't be captured from behind.
 If you need to defend, retreat pieces to the edge.
 But don't stay there forever — passive pieces lose games.
+On GameJoc, leaderboard score comes from AI Tournament mode; local, online and matchmaking games are direct duels without global record submission.

 Ready to apply these tips?